-A dividend is the share of profits and retained earnings a company pays out to its shareholders.
+A dividend is a share of profits and retained earnings that a company pays out to its shareholders.
 When a company generates a profit and accumulates retained earnings, those earnings can be either reinvested in the business or paid out to shareholders as a dividend.
 The annual dividend per share divided by the share price is the dividend yield.

 When a dividend is declared, it will then be paid on a certain date, known as the payable date.

 Steps of how it works:

 The management team decides some excess profits should be paid out to shareholders (instead of being reinvested)

 The company announces the dividend (the value per share, the date when it will be paid, the record date, etc.)

 The dividend is paid to shareholders

 Below is an example from General Electric’s (GE)’s 2017 financial statements.
 As you can see in the screenshot, GE declared a dividend per common share of $0.84 in 2017, $0.93 in 2016, and $0.92 in 2015.

 This figure can be compared to Earnings per Share (EPS) from continuing operations and Net Earnings for the same time periods.